-Next, you need to choose a password.
+Next, you need to choose a password for your new email account.
 This is something only you should know and it should be strong enough so that others can't easily guess it.

 Top tips on how to choose a strong password: